Published: March 2020 | Report Code: SE11913 | Available Format: PDF | Pages: 149

 The global horticulture lighting market valued $3.2 billion in 2019, and it is projected to reach $20.3 billion by 2030, witnessing a CAGR of 18.1% during the forecast period (2020–2030).
 The rising government support for energy-efficient lights, burgeoning demand for agricultural products, and decriminalizing of marijuana use for medical purposes in numerous nations are responsible for the market advance.

-The top lighting bifurcation, under the type segment of the horticulture lighting market, held the larger revenue share during the historical period (2014–2019).
+The top lighting bifurcation, under the type segment of the market, held the larger revenue share during the historical period (2014–2019).
 This is ascribed to the high preference for this way of illumination for indoor and vertical farming around the world.

 During the forecast period, light-emitting diode (LED) is expected to be the fastest growing category, based on technology.
 This is because the usage of LEDs is rapidly rising in greenhouse and indoor horticulture, as they are cost-effective and also offer light of appropriate intensity to promote plant growth, thus resulting in high-quality produce.